The Problem with Giant rat’s tail grass

 Weedy sporobolus grasses are aggressive, have low palatability when mature, and are difficult to control.
 They can quickly dominate a pasture, especially following overgrazing or soil disturbance.
 Giant rat’s tail grass (GRT) poses a significant threat to the productivity of pastures in the Mackay Whitsunday Isaac region.
 GRT is one of the weedy sporobolus grasses (WSG) with the ability to significantly decrease grazier’s economic viability and degradation of natural areas.
 Cattle grazing GRT pasture take up to 12 months longer to reach equivalent weight.
 In 2007 the estimated cost of GRT and other WSG to the pastoral industry was $60 million per year (Bray and Officer 2007).

+The survival of early seedlings is sensitive to competition.
+Seedlings can flower within 3 months.
 Attempts to control this weed using conventional methods have often failed and, in some cases, intensified the infestation.
 Pastures dominated by GRT are common, due to the long-term viability of GRT seed in the soil and the tendency of stock to graze other more palatable pasture before GRT.

 Bray, S. and Officer, D., 2007, Weedy Sporobolus grasses Best Practice Manual, Department of Primary Industries and Fisheries, Brisbane